Glossary of Financial Terms

 | Federal Deposit Insurance Corporation (FDIC) | A federal agency that insures the deposits of funds in its member banks. |

-| Federal Open Market Committee (FOMC) | A committee comprised of seven Federal Reserve Board members and a six regional Federal Reserve Bank presidents which sets the short-term monetary policy for the Federal Reserve System. |
+| Federal Funds | A committee comprised of seven Federal Reserve Board members and six regional Federal Reserve Bank presidents that sets the short-term monetary policy for the Federal Reserve System. |

 | Federal Reserve Bank | One of 12 regional banks established by the 1933 Federal Reserve Act that make up the Federal Reserve System, the central bank of the United States. |